- COVID-19 Home

-- The Minnesota Department of Health tracks variants of SARS-CoV-2, the virus that causes COVID-19, among Minnesota residents.
-The figure above shows what proportion of all the specimens sequenced were attributable to each variant identified in Minnesota.
+- The Minnesota Department of Health monitors variants of SARS-CoV-2, the virus that causes COVID-19, among Minnesota residents.
+The specific lineages are determined using whole genome sequencing of the SARS-CoV-2 virus.

 - On a weekly basis, approximately 5% to 20% of cases of COVID-19 have sequencing information available, providing scientists with valuable information about variants circulating in the state.

 - Routine sequencing of SARS-CoV-2 specimens began in January 2021.
 There is a delay of a couple weeks for posting variant data due to the time it takes to transport specimens, run sequencing tests, and analyze the data.

 - The figure above shows what proportion of all sequenced specimens were attributable to lineages identified in Minnesota.